Estrangement in the fulfilment centre:

 I look out of my office window.
 The quiet of campus used to be the quiet of waiting for students to return.
 I hope it still is that.
 In Covid times, it’s not even clear whether or when we will return to that space many of us continue to call the classroom.
 I walk the green spaces of campus – we are fortunate to have ample, lovely ones at this institution – and I wonder what it would take to move the study of literature into them.
 Some camping stools, good rainwear, good will.
 The kind of pens whose ink doesn’t smear in that frequent Irish weather called a soft day.

 For me, the first thing to do once I stopped being able to ignore the impossible weight of the Anthropocene was to find others who, feeling this weight too, knew ways of talking about how they bear it, how we might share and dislodge it.
 I’m amazed at the speed with which I have begun to feel at home in a disjointed, emerging, cacophonous, no, polyphonic, shifting, inspiring meta-community of humanities scholars who recognise the stark realities of our context and the stark demands of the future.
-There is the new ‘Humanities for the Anthropocene’ all-island network, launched virtually on 7 May; there is the local UCC-based cluster, in emergence (watch this space); another grouping in UCC works on Deep Institutional Innovation across disciplinary boundaries; in the interdisciplinary All Island Climate and Biodiversity Research Network, humanities scholars are beginning to find our voice; the Irish Humanities Alliance has recently established an Environmental Humanities working group; in the UK, I reach out to the Anthropocene Research Group at Newcastle University, and the Centre for Culture and Ecology at Durham University; there are many, many others, in Ireland and internationally.
+There is the new ‘Humanities for the Anthropocene’ all-island network, launched virtually on 7 May; there is the UCC Eco-Humanities research group, just formed; there is the local UCC-based cluster, in emergence (watch this space); another grouping in UCC works on Deep Institutional Innovation across disciplinary boundaries; in the interdisciplinary All Island Climate and Biodiversity Research Network, humanities scholars are beginning to find our voice; the Irish Humanities Alliance has recently established an Environmental Humanities working group; in the UK, I reach out to the Anthropocene Research Group at Newcastle University, and the Centre for Culture and Ecology at Durham University; there are many, many others, in Ireland and internationally.

 While we find each other and draw strength and solace from our shared confrontation of reality, much of our work must surely be devoted to looking for a place to land, in Bruno Latour’s phrase.
 The silver lining of Covid for many of us will be the end of a culture of expectation around hypermobility as the default mode of academic exchange.
 I ‘went’ (on my computer) to the Pacific Northwest last week, to the launch of another research network, also entitled ‘Humanities for the Anthropocene’.
 No coincidence, this, but a question of zeitgeist.
 Some of the participants wept as they told of having lived through the heat dome the previous week: they had gone to the beach to cool down, and found the mussels baking in their shells.